 You may make a Roth conversion election to convert all or a portion of your vested non-Roth account, including any amounts rolled over into the Plan, into Roth by making an election in accordance with the Plan's rules and procedures (an "in-Plan Roth conversion").
 You may not convert any portion of your account that has not yet vested.
-(Please see the "Vesting" section below for information about vesting.)
+(Please see the "Vesting and Service" section below, and any applicable Appendix, for information about vesting.)
 Amounts that are subject to distribution rights or restrictions will continue to be subject to the same distribution rights or restrictions after the in-Plan Roth conversion.

 Any amount that you convert will be subject to federal, state and local income taxes in the year of the in-Plan Roth conversion to the extent that the amounts were not previously subject to tax.
-Amounts that are subject to an in-Plan Roth conversion are treated like Roth contributions to the Plan for purpose of the exemption from tax for qualified distributions.
-(See the sections titled "Roth Savings" and "U.S. Federal Fax Information" for more information on the tax treatment of Roth contributions and in-Plan Roth conversions.)
+Because you already will have paid tax on the amounts subject to the in-Plan Roth conversion, these amounts (along with investment earnings and losses) will not be subject to tax when they are distributed to you, provided that the distribution is a "qualified distribution."
+This means that in-Plan Roth conversion amounts generally are subject to tax-free growth after they are converted.